 Or, you can pay a developer around $1000 and turn over the entire process to them.

 A word of caution, however.
 Using sites like Wix, Squarespace, and even WordPress (.com, which is hosting not .org which is the CMS), seems deceptively easy.
-In fact, it’s hard to get those free websites to turn out as you imagined as the plug-and-play they promise eases creation, actually limits your capabilities.
+In fact, it’s hard to get those free websites to turn out as you imagined as the plug-and-play they promise eases creation, which actually limits your capabilities.
 A more serious problem with these options is they don’t support SEO the same way a self-hosted blog does, meaning you don’t rank well in search and you get a lot less traffic to your website.

 Below you’ll find a video by Neal Patel that steps you through how to write a blog post that both ranks well and promotes your business.
 The ebook I talked about earlier, also steps you through the process of creating a blog post.

 Just to step back for a moment, your website consists of posts and pages.
 Posts are your blogging; the content you create on a consistent basis.
 Pages are kinda the background of your business such as your home page, about me and privacy pages, and e-commerce pages such as product pages, shopping carts, and check-out pages.
 Pages don’t change as often.

 Technically, each post is a page to Google.
 The advantage of using a blog is it gathers all your posts in one place to make them easily searchable and to entice visitors on to the next post after finding a post through search or social.